a-pavco/ant_simulation/README.md

 # ant_simulation
 Master thesis - Ant simulation

-The goal is to plausibly simulate a walking ant.
+The goal is to plausibly simulate an walking ant.
 Implemented using Gazebo 9 and ROS Melodic Morenia.

 status: 4/2019 - key control, enviroment, finishing document